Chapter 6: Child Support and Spousal Maintenance

 • by another limited or binding child support agreement;

-• by a joint letter to Child Support ending the previous agreement;
+• by both parents writing a joint letter to Child Support ending the previous agreement;

-• if the annual rate of child support payable changes by more than 15%, either parent may choose to end the limited agreement and go back to being assessed by a standard child support assessment.
+• if the “notional assessment” of child support changes by more than 15%, either parent may choose to end the limited agreement and go back to being assessed by a standard child support assessment.
 You must tell Child Support in writing about this change;

-• by either parent writing to Child Support once 3 years have passed since the making the agreement; or
+• by either parent writing to Child Support once three years have passed since they made the agreement; or

 • by a court order.